Nexus (comics): Awards

 The series won a total of six Eisner Awards.
 In 1988, the series won an award for Best Artist/Penciller/Inker or Penciller/Inker Team.
 1992's Nexus: Origin won awards for Best Single Issue/Single Story, Best Writer/Artist, and Best Artist/Penciller/Inker or Penciller/Inker Team.
 In 1997, Nexus: Executioner's Song won Best Artist/Penciller/Inker or Penciller/Inker Team.
 In 2008, Todd Klein won Best Letterer/Lettering for his work on Nexus.

 Crossovers

 The Nexus series produced several crossover issues, featuring characters from several other First series, including American Flagg!, Grimjack, Jon Sable: Freelance, Badger, Whisper and Dreadstar.
 An example of Nexus crossover issues is the series Crossroads, published in 1988.
 Following the switch in publishers from First to Dark Horse, Nexus crossed over with Madman (Nexus Meets Madman) and Magnus Robot Fighter (Magnus Robot Fighter/Nexus).

 Adaptations

+In December 1994, it was reported that Hanna-Barbera was developing an animated film adaptation of Nexus titled Nexus: The Movie for a potential 1995 release.
+Due to certain traits of Nexus being comparable to an Assassin, development was curtailed by management with many who'd set up the Nexus project let go from the company.

+On January 1, 2000, it was revealed that producer Jeff Kline was awaiting a pick-up order from the Fox Kids Network for a cel-animated Nexus series.
+While the production had gotten as far as scripting (with significant input from the comic's creators), the show was ultimately never produced.
+It has never been publicly confirmed why the network passed on the series, but the underperformance of Kline's previous production, Big Guy and Rusty the Boy Robot, may have been a contributing factor.

 A 2-minute promo for a Nexus animated series was produced in 2004.